Study of net-baryon higher moments in PNJL model and their expectation for net-proton using the Subensemble Acceptance Method for the search of QCD critical point: The Polyakov loop enhanced Nambu-Jona-Lasinio model

 \section{The Polyakov loop enhanced Nambu-Jona-Lasinio model}

 At low temperatures, lattice and phenomenology say the state of the matter is confined.
 Whereas at high temperatures, perturbation theory is reliable and shows de-confinement.
-Therefore, there is a need to build a phenomenological model which describes both low and high temperature QCD behaviour in a single picture.
-The PNJL model is such a model that can serve this purpose.
-In this model, the gluon dynamics is reduced to the chiral point couplings between quarks and a background field that represents Polyakov loop dynamics.
-In the pure gauge system, the first-order de-confinement phase transition [27] becomes discontinuous in the Polyakov loop, which turns out to be a smooth crossover when quarks are introduced.
-The Polyakov line is represented as [28]
+Therefore, there is a need to build a phenomenological model that incorporates both low and high temperature QCD behaviour in a single picture.
+In PNJL model the interactions between quarks with the temporal gluon field is represented by the Polyakov loop.
+PNJL is an extension of the Nambu-Jona-Lasinio model, that can serve this purpose.
+According to this model, the chiral point couplings between quarks and a background field that symbolises Polyakov loop dynamics serve as a framework for gluon dynamics.
+In this model, instead of point-like four-fermion coupling a non-local interaction is employed.
+Due to the symmetry of the Lagrangian in PNJL model makes it the same versatile class as expected for QCD.
+Therefore, for the test of critical phenomena related to the breaking of chiral symmetry and global Z(3) this model can play an important role.
+In the pure gauge system, the first-order de-confinement phase transition \cite{30} becomes discontinuous in the Polyakov loop, which becomes a smooth crossover when quarks are introduced.
+A representation of the Polyakov line is \cite{31}

-where $A_{_4} = iA_{_0}$, is the temporal component of Euclidean gauge field $(\vec{A},A_{_4})$, in which strong coupling constant $g_{_s}$ has been absorbed, $p$ denotes path ordering and $\beta=1/T$ with Boltzmann constant $K_{_B}=1$.
-The Polyakov line $L(\vec{x})$ transform as a field with charge one under global $Z(3)$ symmetry.
-The Polyakov loop field [29] is given by
+where $A_{_4} = iA_{_0}$, is the temporal component of Euclidean gauge field $(\vec{A},A_{_4})$, which has absorbed the strong coupling constant $g_{_s}$. $p$ signifies path ordering. $\beta=1/T$ using the Boltzmann constant $K_{_B}=1$.
+Under global $Z(3)$ symmetry, the Polyakov line $L(\vec{x})$ evolves to a field with charge one.
+The Polyakov loop field \cite{32} is represented as

-The NJL model describes the interaction of constituent quark fields except for the substitution of a covariant derivative containing the temporal background gauge field $\Phi$.
-Thus the 2+1 flavor version of the PNJL model is described by the Lagrangian [30],
+The NJL model describes the interaction of the constituent quark fields, with the exception of the replacement of a covariant derivative including the temporal background gauge field $\Phi$.
+Thus, the 2+1 flavour version of the PNJL model is explained using the Lagrangian \cite{33},